romcal/romcal/README.md

 const data = romcal.getOneLiturgicalDay('easter_sunday');
 ```

+It will return:
+- The corresponding `LiturgicalDay` found in the calendar.
-It may return `null` if the `LiturgicalDay` exists in the calendar definitions, but do not occur in this specific year.
+- Or `null` if the `LiturgicalDay` exists in the calendar definitions, but do not occur in this specific year.
-Or `undefined` if the desired `LiturgicalYear` do not exist in the calendar.
+- Or `undefined` if the desired `LiturgicalYear` do not exist in the calendar.

 By default, romcal compute this `LiturgicalDay` in the context of the current year.
 You can set a specific year in the options: `{ year: 2030 }`.

-**Important:** from this method, romcal do not compute the whole year for performance reasons.
+:warning: **Important:** from this method, romcal do not compute the whole year for performance reasons.
 Some metadata (especially the `seasons` and the `periods` in Christmas Time, and the `precedence` rules) might be incomplete or not accurate.

 If this is an issue for your requirements, you can tell Romcal to compute first the whole year to ensure data integrity, by setting this option: `{ computeInWholeYear: true }`.